raymoniot/raymoniot.github.io/content/en/docs/app/plant/search.md

 ### Two conditions for filtering

-- Filter by power plant type
+- Filter by plant type
-- Filter by power plant online status
+- Filter by plant online status